glouppe/info8010-deep-learning/outline.md

 # Philosophy

 ## Thorough and detailed
-- Understand the landscape of deep learning.
+- Understand the foundations and the landscape of deep learning.
 - Be able to write from scratch, debug and run (some) deep learning algorithms.

 ## State-of-the-art